 Discussion

-Utilization of the sensors data is still limited and resorted to specific and easily identifiable phenomena, step, fall, jump etc. [8][9][10].
-In more complicated tasks, for medical research or day-to-day life activities, sensor’s data reliability is becoming very important.
-Many factors can interfere with that.
-In our study we documented two, generally expected uncertainty due to the processing delays and an unexpected much longer (up to 30% of the polling rate) delays that, presumably, were imposed by the OS battery conserving features.
+In our experiments, we collected sensor data under specific and controlled operating conditions.
+Our results showed that even under these controlled conditions, we were able to easily identify deviations for sensor readings that can potentially frustrate applications that rely on machine learning algorithms [8][9][10].
+We can easily see how, for more complicated tasks, especially for medical research or day-to-day life activities, sensor’s data reliability is becoming very important.
+Unfortunately, many factors can interfere with the data quality collected by mobile phone data sensors.
+More specifically, we documented two, generally expected challenges.
+One was the measurement variability due to compute and processing delays.
+Another, even more surprising but much more severe (up to 30% of the polling rate) delay due to power saving strategies imposed by the OS battery conserving policies.

 Average polling rates

-Pixel 6a showed on average about 0.5ms difference from our demanded 200ms polling period with SDs ranging from 0.5-1.0ms.
-Samsung S22 revealed hadlonger 1-2ms difference from that 200ms polling period with SDs ranging from 1-2ms.
-These delays are determined by the processing power of the devices showing that Pixel 6a was 2 time faster than Samsung S22.
+The Pixel 6a device showed on average about 0.5ms difference from our demanded 200ms polling period.
+The Standard Deviation (SD) ranged from 0.5-1.0ms.
+Surprisingly, the Samsung S22 measurements had even longer 1-2ms difference from that 200ms polling period with SD ranging from 1-2ms.
+These delays were determined by the processing power of the devices showing that Pixel 6a was 2 times faster than Samsung S22.

 The absolute differences between the means caused by the different conditions were small on a scale of the 0.5 and 2ms, for Pixel 6a and Samsung S22, respectively, however significant, as it has been acknowledged above.
 At our 200ms polling period these were negligible, though at a faster data acquisition, to achieve greater accuracy about the device and/or owner activities [11], might play a crucial role.